liquidctl/liquidctl/README.md

 WantedBy=default.target
 ```

-After reloading the configuration, the new unit can be started manually or set to automatically run during boot using standard Systemd tools.
+After reloading the configuration, the new unit can be started manually or set to automatically run during boot using standard systemd tools.

 ```
 # systemctl daemon-reload